jcsalterego/bskycheck/README.md

 # A New Link Appears

-Click on the Question Mark to check the handle on `bsky.social`.
+Click on the question mark to check the handle on `bsky.social`.

 ![](docs/question.png)